 For more information about the West Point Mint and the coins it makes, check out this Info-Vault article!

 The 2020-W nickels follow the 2019 debut of Lincoln cents with the “W” mint mark.
 Even older than the Jefferson nickel, the Lincoln cent was first struck in 1909 to celebrate the 100th anniversary of President Abraham Lincoln’s birth.
 Lincoln cents were struck from 1974-1986 at the West Point Mint, but those issues never included mint marks.
-As is the case with the 2020 nickels, three editions with the mint mark were released: a proof with the US Mint Proof Set, a Reverse Proof with the Silver Proof Set, and an Uncirculated piece with the Uncirculated Mint Set, each a numismatic first-ever.
+Three editions with the mint mark were released: a proof with the US Mint Proof Set, a Reverse Proof with the Silver Proof Set, and an Uncirculated piece with the Uncirculated Mint Set, each a numismatic first-ever.

 The Jefferson nickel has been around for so long and is so well known that an opportunity like this may be easy to overlook.
 Discerning collectors know, though, that these coins are historic issues, and a chance to be a part of history does not come along frequently.
-Whether you want to get all three issues or just one to own a piece of this historic issue, don’t miss the chance to be a part of this numismatic first.
+Whether you want to get W-Jefferson Nickels or just one to own a piece of this historic issue, don’t miss the chance to be a part of this numismatic first.